Parameter uncertainty estimation for exponential semi-variogram models: Two generalized bootstrap methods with check- and quantile-based filtering: Simulation study

 \subsection{Performance measures}

 The performance statistics are presented as averages grouped by the sample size, the sampling density, the maximal distance factor and the tuning parameter specification for each filter method.
-The empirical standard deviation over the parameter estimates of all simulation runs $\eta_{\theta_j} = sd(\hat{\theta_j})$ serves as approximation to the true standard error.
+The empirical standard deviation over the parameter estimates of all simulation runs $\eta_{\theta_j} = sd(\hat{\theta_j})$ for $j=1,2,3$ serves as approximation to the true standard error and benchmark value for our performance evaluation.
 Its variability is obtained by the Monte Carlo standard error estimator $se_{MC}(\eta_{\theta_j}) = sd(\hat{\theta_j})/\sqrt{2(\tilde{n}_{sim} -1)}$.
 The performance will be evaluated in terms of the estimates' standard deviation, bias and mean squared error.

-The grouped average estimate $\widehat{\eta_{\theta_j}}$ according to each grouping parameter is provided along with its grouped average of the corresponding standard deviations $sd(\widehat{\eta_{\theta_j}})$.
-For instance, the grouped average estimate given the grouping factor $N = 500$ is obtained by averaging over all estimates for sampling scenarios with $N=500$ and arbitrary realizations for the sampling density, maximal distance factor and tuning parameter.
+The grouped average estimate $\overline{\widehat{\eta_{\theta_j}}}$ according to each grouping parameter is provided along with its grouped average of the corresponding standard deviations $sd(\widehat{\eta_{\theta_j}})$.
+For instance, the grouped average estimate given the grouping factor $N = 500$ is obtained by averaging over all estimates for sampling scenarios with $N=500$ and arbitrary specification for the sampling density, maximal distance factor and tuning parameter.
 The standard deviations of the same scenarios are averaged to obtain the grouped average standard deviation.